bridgecrew-perf6/MERN-Deployment-26/README.md

-# MERN-Deployment

-Pirate Bay | Full-Stack Software Engineer
+# Pirate Bay | Full-Stack Software Engineer

-# A fun MERN project to categorize all of your favorite pirates with customizable features for each.
+ A fun MERN project to categorize all of your favorite pirates with customizable features for each.

 Leveraged speed of single-page app development in React.js for fast and seamless UX.